 AI works with data — data sets so large it would be impossible for humans to crunch all of it.
 But the quality of the data determines largely how useful it is.
 Feed it garbage, and that is what will come out.

-In the medical world, AI knows no equal.
+In the medical world, AI technology knows no equal.
 In the field of diagnostics, AI has proven for years to be capable of determining patterns that would require humans to dig through hallucinatory piles of data.
 It’s also capable of coming up with specific antibiotics in hours that would take a dedicated team of scientists months.

 This alone should convince you that AI is not inherently evil.
 Which is, as we all know, true for every tool.